Winnie The Pooh Blood And Honey: Where can I watch the Winnie The Pooh horror film this Halloween?

 With copyright lapsed on the original books by A. A. Milne, filmmakers are moving to flip a number of Disney classics on their head, with ‘Blood and Honey’ set to be the first in a long list of horror hits based on stories that were previously much-loved children’s characters.

-The first trailer for the new film was released last year and has since shocked and excited audiences after it was launched in cinemas across the globe.
+The first trailer for the new film was released in 2022 and has since shocked and excited audiences after it was launched in cinemas across the globe.
 The story follows Pooh’s well known friend Christopher Robin as he returns to the 100 Acre Wood he abandoned as a child – only to be confronted by a bloodthirsty Pooh and Piglet that he created by leaving them behind.

 The deadly duo then go on a brutal rampage and attack five women in a holiday home, while a sign that simply says ‘RIP Eeyore’ hangs in the distance.
 It is quite simple Winnie The Pooh as we have never seen him before.